djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/drag.md

    Reduced wake area = Lower drag
 ```

-In the ASCII diagram above, an aerodynamic shape helps keep the airflow smoother and more attached, which reduces the size of the wake region behind it.
+In the diagram above, an aerodynamic shape helps keep the airflow smoother and more attached, which reduces the size of the wake region behind it.
 The smaller and gentler the wake, the lower the drag.
 This design principle carries across cars, trains, aircraft, bicycles, and even buildings in windy conditions.